Hybrid Action Reinforcement Learning for Quantum Architecture Search: Energy Evaluation

 \section{Energy Evaluation}

-In this work, the energy at step $t$ is evaluated as the expectation value of the molecular Hamiltonian with respect to the quantum state prepared by the parameterized circuit, as defined in the main body Eq.~\ref{eq:1}:
+In this work, the energy at step $t$ is evaluated as the expectation value of the molecular Hamiltonian with respect to the quantum state prepared by the parameterized circuit, as defined in Eq.~\ref{eq:1} of the main text.